arunesh/rag_demo/README.md

 ### Conclusion:

-Based on this limited experiment, GPT3.5 is worse off than Claude for a query LLM purpose, but quite similar to Claude for the
+Based on this limited experiment, Claude is better than GPT3.5 for a question-answer LLM role.
-LLM-as-a-judge role.
+Both are quite similar for the LLM-as-a-judge role.